scottyschup/ruby-curriculum/projects/w1d5-tic-tac-toe-ai.md

 a `tic_tac_toe.rb` file which contains the TTT solution from w1d2.
 Today, we will be writing a TicTacToeNode class which utitlizes the `Board` class from the TTT solution.
-We will also be writing a `SuperComputerPlayer` class which builds on top of the `ComputerPlayer` class form the TTT solution.
+We will also be writing a `SuperComputerPlayer` class which builds on top of the `ComputerPlayer` class from the TTT solution.

 Once you've downloaded the files from the repo, check that you can run the specs: